Floorp-Projects/Floorp/tools/lint/docs/coding-style/coding_style_cpp.rst

 all-lowercase names.
 Other global namespaces besides ``mozilla`` are not allowed.

-No ``using`` statements are allowed in header files, except inside class definitions or functions.
+No ``using`` directives are allowed in header files, except inside class definitions or functions.
 (We don't want to pollute the global scope of compilation units that use the header file.)

+.. note:
+   For parts of this rule, clang-tidy provides the ``google-global-names-in-headers`` check.
+It only detects ``using namespace`` directives in the global namespace.

 ``using namespace ...;`` is only allowed in ``.cpp`` files after all ``#include``\ s.
 Prefer to wrap code in ``namespace ... { ... };``